-At the lower-left on each screen of the interface, there are three configurable links to useful websites.
+At the lower-left on each screen of the interface, there are three configurable links to useful Web sites.
 By default, the links access the URLs for these Web pages:

-- · Link 1: APC Web Site
+- Link 1: APC Web Site

-- · Link 2: Testdrive Demo
+- Link 2: Testdrive Demo

-- · Link 3: APC Monitoring
+- Link 3: APC Monitoring

-To reconfigure the links, see "Configuring the links screen" on page 37.
+To re-configure the links, see Configure the Links Screen, page 53.